A Primer on Weyl Semimetals: Down the Discovery of Topological Phases: Summary and Discussions

 \section{Summary and Discussions}

-At the end, it's better to gather what all we have learned so far about a WSM and concern ourselves regarding the utility of studying/finding Weyl semimetals.
-Why is it interesting?
-The first thing to note that this is a major discovery in the hunt for Weyl fermions.
-WSM are the condensed matter systems to first show the existence of Weyl fermions\cite{yan}.
+Let us now summarize as well as highlight the utility of studying and finding the Weyl semimetals.
+What makes them special?
+The first thing to note that this is {\bf a major discovery in the hunt for Weyl fermions.} WSM are the condensed matter systems to first show the existence of Weyl fermions\cite{yan}.
 For long, Neutrinos were thought of as possible candidate for Weyl fermions until recent discovery that found Neutrinos also to possess some mass (and hence disqualified to be a Weyl fermion).
 Thus the recent discoveries of WSM materials had a huge and deep impact in the science community.
-Besides, staring from our college physics understanding on electricity and magnetism (or more precisely, Maxwell's relations), we know that unlike an electric charge, there is no magnetic monopole possible and we can only come across a magnetic dipole, at best.
-But in a WSM, we find that the Berry curvature of the WSM Bloch bands, which is like a magnetic field in momentum space, produces magnetic monopoles with topologically robust charges at the Weyl nodes.
-Furthermore, in presense of non-orthogonal electric and magnetic field, a WSM exhibits chiral anomaly which in turn can gives rise to negative magnetoresistance\cite{yan}.
+In a WSM, we find that the Berry curvature of the WSM Bloch bands, which is like a magnetic field in momentum space, produces topologically robust magnetic monopoles due to the presence of Weyl nodes in the bulk energy spectrum.
+Furthermore, in presence of non-orthogonal electric and magnetic field, a WSM exhibits chiral anomaly which in turn can give rise to negative magnetoresistance\cite{yan}.
 All these exotic behaviors make a WSM very special in the field of quantum condensed matter leading to rapid-fire researches in recent times.

-Now the discussion remains as to which are the WSM materials and what restrictions we need to provide to those materials in order to witness the Weyl phyics there.
-Turns out, one needs to find WSM with all Weyl nodes related by symmetry, close to $E_F$, far apart in the $k$-space and with no nontopological bands close by.
-That way Weyl nodes can be easily singled out for probing and experimenting\cite{aswin}.
-In 2015, $TaAs,~TaP,~ NbAs$ and $NbP$ were found to show WSM behavior with Fermi arcs observed in Angle Resolved Photo-emission Spectroscopy (ARPES) measurements.
+Now the discussion remains as to which are the WSM materials and what restrictions we need to provide to those materials in order to witness the Weyl physics there.
+It turns out that one needs to find WSM, with all Weyl nodes related by symmetry and close to the Fermi energy $E_F$.
+They also need to be far apart in the $k$-space and with no non-topological bands close by so that the Weyl nodes can be easily singled out for probing and experimenting\cite{aswin}.
+In 2015, the compounds $TaAs,~TaP,~ NbAs$ and $NbP$ were found to show WSM behavior with Fermi arcs observed in Angle Resolved Photo-emission Spectroscopy (ARPES) measurements.
 Pyrochlore Iridates like $Y_2Ir_2O_7$ or $HgCr_2Se_4$ have also been predicted as WSM materials\cite{yan}.